 - Noob Bridge: The house just past the pit at the start of the game generally serves this function.
 It's the first real obstacle in the game that cannot by bypassed by random flailing.
 While trivial for veteran players, new players are often flummoxed the first few times they have to get past it, especially if they haven't mastered (or learned) using the hammer to jump.

 - Reset Button: At any point before the end you can slip so badly you end up all the way back at the beginning, even by pushing away in the wrong direction just before the end, where gravity no longer operates.
-The Snake (whether you hook it out of curiosity, in frustration, by accident, or to show viewers of your Let's Play what happens) is the major example of this.
+The snake towards the end is a major example of this.

 - Schmuck Bait:

-- If you're dumb enough to deliberately "ride the snake" despite the warning not to do so, it takes you all the way back to the start of the game.
-Of course, the game being what it is, that section and the one after are designed to enable the player to make a mistake, drop down to accidentally land on the snake and fall through the level to the start.
+- If you "ride the snake" despite the warning not to do so, it takes you all the way back to the start of the game.
+Of course, the game being what it is, that section and the one after are designed to enable the player to make a mistake, drop down and accidentally land on it.

-- If you hang around the anvil for a while, a mysterious present might drop from the sky.
-If you go over to investigate it you'll get a reprise of the Bat Scare Jump Scare from the church.
-Haven't you learned that this game doesn't do anything nice for you?
+- If you hang around the anvil for a while, a mysterious present might fall from the sky.
+If you go over to investigate, you'll get a reprise of the Bat Scare Jump Scare from the church.

-- Sincerity Mode: When the game tells you "DO NOT RIDE SNAKE [sic]", they really mean it.
+- Sincerity Mode: When the game tells you "DO NOT RIDE SNAKE [sic]", it means it.

-- Snakes Are Sinister: A snake positioned near the end of the game will take you right back to the very beginning.
-Not the pit where most traps send you - the absolute beginning before the dead tree.
+- Snakes Are Sinister: A snake positioned near the end of the game will take you back to the very beginning.

 - Some Dexterity Required: The mechanical focus of the game.

-- Super Drowning Skills: The only thing you can do that will actually kill The Man is to drop him in the lake to the left of starting area.
-The cauldron must be heavy, after all, and it's not like The Man can get himself out...
+- Super Drowning Skills: The only thing you can do that will actually kill you is going in the lake to the left of starting area.

-- Take That, Audience!: Foddy has some choice words for people who experience this game by watching a YouTuber or Twitch gamer do it, likening them to baby birds "eating regurgitated food" because they won't experience it for themselves.
-Although considering that most of the Let's Play viewers don't come to experience the game, but the person playing it (for example, watching Markiplier lose his shit and throw objects around in fury), the message might have fallen on deaf ears.
+- Take That, Audience!: Foddy has some choice words for people who experience this game by watching a YouTuber or Twitch gamer, likening them to baby birds "eating regurgitated food" because they won't experience it for themselves.
+While this is true for non-commentary playthrough viewers, this message can fall flat in regards of Let's Play viewers who watch the player's reaction (for example, watching Markiplier lose his shit).

-- Walking Shirtless Scene: The Man, though it's more like "Hopping Shirtless Scene".
-It's hard to tell if he's wearing anything under the cauldron, in fact...or if he even has anything, legs included, down there.
-Bennett Foddy confirmed that The Man in fact has legs, and that he wears the cauldron to protect them while he climbs.
+- Walking Shirtless Scene: Your character wears no shirt, though it's more like "Hopping Shirtless Scene."
+It's hard to tell if he's wearing anything under the cauldron.
+Bennett Foddy confirmed that he has legs, and that he wears the cauldron to protect them while he climbs.

-- Whammy: Pushing the wrong way from an asteroid near the end, landing on the icy slope, slipping down it, and hooking the Snake.
+- Whammy: Pushing the wrong way away from an asteroid near the end, landing on the icy slope, sliding down, and hooking the snake.

-- Yank the Dog's Chain: A slip can undo as much as all the progress you've made so far (and the Snake was thrown in for this purpose).
+- Yank the Dog's Chain: A slip can undo the progress you've made so far (and the snake was thrown in for this purpose.)
 Furthermore, there are things in the scenery (like the house by the chimney formation early on) that look to the first-timer like a goal, but are just part of the scenery.